Title Loan Laws And Disclosures For Each State

 Delaware

 Car title loans are legal in Delaware.
-The maximum amount someone can borrow is not limited, and interest costs are not capped.
-However, the terms are limited to up to 180 days, including rollovers.
+No caps or lending limits exist, and interest costs are not capped.
+However, the terms for most short term loans(including some title pawns) are limited to up to 180 days, including rollovers.

 Under Delaware state law, the lender must provide a specific written disclosure in a “conspicuous” format.
 The borrower and lender must also work out an agreement before the car is repossessed for nonpayment.
 The borrower has at least ten business days to accept a workout agreement before the lender takes possession of the vehicle.